 3. Default Judgment

-If the initiating process has been served on the debtor who then fails to defend the claim within the time stipulated in the process, judgement by default for the amount of the claim, legal interest (currently 6% per annum) and costs may be entered against the debtor.
+If the initiating process has been served on the debtor who then fails to defend the claim within the time stipulated in the process, judgement by default for the amount of the debt recovery claim, legal interest (currently 6% per annum) and costs may be entered against the debtor.

 This judgement can be enforced in a number of ways, usually by the issue of what is known as a Property Seizure and Sale Order (PSSO) where the Sheriff attends at the debtor’s premises and attaches any unencumbered property for subsequent sale by execution.
 At the appropriate time we will guide our clients through the process of enforcing a judgement and explain the various options of enforcement available to them.

-If the claim is opposed by the debtor, then the matter will be entered for a pre-trial conference to be held before a court-appointed Registrar on a specified date convenient to the parties and their legal representatives.
+If the claim is opposed by the debtor, then the matter will be entered for a pre-trial conference to be conducted before a court-appointed Registrar on a specified date convenient to the parties and their legal representatives.

 A pre-trial conference is designed to provide a forum where the parties are freely able to discuss the matter in an endeavour to achieve a resolution of the claim.
 The Registrar will be present at the pre-trial conference to assist in this process A large proportion of legal proceedings are settled at this early stage of the litigation process.